 Buying, peeling, chopping and storing fresh ginger

-- How to buy fresh ginger
+- How to select the best fresh ginger

-You’ll find fresh ginger in the produce section of your local grocery store often in a basket.
 It should be hard, look fresh and the skin shouldn’t be wrinkled or dry.
 If the pieces are large, break off a piece around the size you need – it should break off cleanly (another check of freshness).

 - How to peel ginger